When I started Hack the Entrepreneur, I had no idea how to conduct a podcast interview.

 “The question is just as important as the answer.” – Charlie Rose

-The best questions will entice your guest to open up in unique ways.
+The best podcast interview questions will entice your guest to open up in unique ways.
 It’s your job to ask questions that make it easy for your guest to shine.

 - What was it like?